miralee94/Create_repo/README.md

 # Description

 This is a Python script that creates a repository in Github profile using token.
-Script may recieve two arguments: the repo name and team name to be set as a issue label.
+Script may recieve three arguments:
+- the repo name
+- team name to be set as a issue label
+- color of the label

 # Usage
 Download container